Service Level Agreement

 E-dreamz will use commercially reasonable efforts to avoid and remedy situations in which Client's website is unresponsive or degraded.
 This Service Level Agreement (“SLA”) describes the remedies available to Customer in the event the Echo by E-dreamz website application, as reported by E-dreamz' Uptime Robot service (the “Service”) falls below the service levels provided herein

-“Permitted Downtime” means any time during a calendar month in which Customer is not able to access their website (a) a scheduled daily maintenance period that occurs between the hours of 12:00 am to 6:00 a.m.
-Eastern Time; (b) any maintenance outside the daily scheduled maintenance for which E-dreamz shall endeavor to provide notice to Customer at least 24 hours in advance; (c) an emergency maintenance period in which E-dreamz is required to provide maintenance as a result of conditions beyond E-dreamz’s control, including, without limitation, a Force Majeure Event (as hereinafter defined) or otherwise, which maintenance is required to be performed on an emergency basis to maintain Total Scheduled Availability; (d) software or hardware not provided, controlled or authorized by E-dreamz; (e) Force Majeure Events; (f) negligent or willful acts of Customer or its users; and (g) Customer’s failure to implement commercially reasonable changes in equipment or software recommended by E-dreamz as essential to maintain service levels.
+“Permitted Downtime” means any time during a calendar month in which Customer is not able to access their website: (a) a scheduled maintenance period; (b) any maintenance outside the scheduled maintenance for which E-dreamz shall endeavor to provide notice to Customer in advance; (c) an emergency maintenance period in which E-dreamz is required to provide maintenance as a result of conditions beyond E-dreamz’ control, including, without limitation, a Force Majeure Event (as hereinafter defined) or otherwise, which maintenance is required to be performed on an emergency basis to maintain Total Scheduled Availability; (d) software or hardware not provided, controlled or authorized by E-dreamz; (e) Force Majeure Events; (f) negligent or willful acts of Customer or its users; and (g) Customer’s failure to implement commercially reasonable changes in equipment or software recommended by E-dreamz as essential to maintain service levels.

 “Downtime” means any time during a calendar month in which customer's website is unresponsive for any reason other than a Permitted Downtime.